pfeghali/CS130A-FinalPrep/README.md

 This may seem like a solution with N^2 space complexity, but it is a O(N) space solution.

 #### EDIT @ 2020
 Linear probing is actually quite effective due to cache performance.
 Effectively, with a 5-wise indep hash function (such as simple tabulation), we can achieve O(1) perf.
 Just keep your table at roughly 2\*n space!
+This has been tested in comparison to Python Dicts, and sees a performance improvement of roughly 10% on both sequential and random R/W when implemented in C for Python 3 usage.

 # Priority Queues
 ## Why?